kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 Prior to Kubecost 2.6, Teams existed with more limited functionality.
 This is refered to as [legacy Teams](legacy-teams.md).

-Legacy teams provided:
+Legacy teams provided a limited set of access control capabilities.

 - Functionality for SAML environments
 - Allocation filtering
 - Ability to assign a team a permissions level (under legacy teams previously referred to as a "Role") of Admin, Read Only, or Editor

-Post-v2.6 Teams, in addition to all the functionality provided by legacy Teams, provides:
+Post-2.6 Teams, in addition to all the functionality provided by legacy Teams, supports additional capabilities.

 - Support for OIDC and SAML authentication
 - Asset and Cloud Cost filters along with existing Allocation filters